Crazy-Horse/customer-orders-analysis/README.md

 * Identify cross-category purchasing patterns
 * Generate a written summary report

-The project was completed without external libraries, using only native Python structures to illustrate how much insight can be extracted from straightforward data representations.
+The project was completed without relying on external libraries, utilizing only native Python structures to demonstrate the insight that can be extracted from straightforward data representations.

 ---